Taro leaves: Health Benefits, Nutrients & Uses

 In India, the tuber of the Taro plant is loved, and it is rich in carbohydrates and other nutrients.
 However, consumption of its leaves remains uncommon, though they are also edible and are good to use to make delicious food.
 In addition, studies show that they are rich in chemicals that may boost health and prevent diseases like anthraquinones, apigenin, catechins, vitexin, and many more flavonoids and terpenes.

 Before continuing, a word of caution.
 Do not eat raw Taro leaves as they contain a toxin called acrid calcium oxalate, which must be destroyed by cooking.
+Taro leaves have a good nutritional profile, which could provide a number of health benefits.

 Help prevent diabetes and normalize gut function